-There always seems to be something going on downtown, whether it be the Kelowna Farmers’ Market downtown satellite location (Saturdays from 8:00 am to 1:00 pm this summer), concerts, or food truck rallies.
+There always seems to be something going on downtown, whether it's the Kelowna Farmers’ & Crafters' Market downtown satellite location (Saturdays from 8 a.m. to 1 p.m. during the summer), concerts, or food truck rallies.
 Here’s a Downtown Kelowna Calendar of what’s going on.
-I recently attended a Block Party and had an unreal taco from Crasian (pictured).
+I recently attended the Downtown Kelowna Association's Block Party and had an unreal taco from The CrAsian Food Truck (pictured).

 4. Free volleyball courts at City Park & Hot Sands Beach